 Of Studies, by Francis Bacon, Dream Children, by Charles Lamb, The Necklace, by Guy de Maupassant A Shadow, by R.K.Narayan, Glory at Twilight, Bhabani Bhattacharya

 Module X: Poems

-All the Worlds a Stage

-To Autumn

-Cleaptain, My Captain.

-Where the Mind is Without Fear
+All the Worlds a Stage To Autumn O!
+Captain, My Captain.
+Where the Mind is Without Fear Psalm of Life Shakespeare Keats Walt Whitman Rabindranath Tagore H.W.

-Shakespeare

-Keats

-Walt Whitman

-Rabindranath Tagore

-Psalm of Life H.W.
 Longfellow